xaziaver/LearnRust/the_book/notes.md

 ***Moved heap data principle: if a variable `x` moves ownership of heap data to another variable `y`, then `x` cannot be used after the move.***

-One way to avoid moving data is to *clone* it using the `.clone()` method.
+One way to avoid moving box data is to *clone* it using the `.clone()` method.
 Instead of passing in `first` itself above, we can pass `first.clone()` which will do a *deep* copy rather than a *shallow* copy of `first` by copying the string data into a new heap allocation.
+The data is copied similarly as to a non-box type variable where the original variable still works because it has ownership of its data.

 ##
 ## <div align="center">References, Borrowing and Permissions</div>
 ### Summary

-# git Miscellaneous

-## Adding Fork as a Submodule and Making Commits
-1. **Add Fork as a Submodule**:
-   - In your main repository, add the fork as a submodule to include it as part of your project.
-   - Command: `git submodule add <url-of-your-fork> path/to/submodule`

-2. **Initialize and Update Submodule After Cloning**:
-   - To initialize and pull changes from your fork to the submodule after cloning
-     - `git submodule init`
-     - `git submodule update`

-3. **Committing Changes Within the Submodule**:
-   - Navigate to the submodule directory: `cd path/to/submodule`
-   - Add and commit your changes: `git add .` and `git commit -m "Your message"`
-   - Push changes to your fork: `git push`

-4. **Updating Submodule Reference in Main Repository**:
-   - After making changes in the submodule (fork), update the reference in your main repository.
-   - `git add path/to/submodule`
-   - `git commit -m "Update submodule reference"`
-   - `git push`
+References provide the ability to read and write data without consuming owernership of it.
+They are created with *borrows* (`&` and `&mut`) and used with *deferences* (`*`), often implicitly.

+However, references can be easily misused.
+Rust's borrow checker enforces a system of permissions that ensures references are used safely:
+ - All variables can *read* (R), *own* (O), and (optionally) *write* (W) their data.
+ - Creating a reference will *transfer permissions* from the borrowed *path* to the reference.
+ - Permissions are returned once the reference's lifetime has ended.
+ - Data must *outlive* all references that point to it.

+### References are Non-Owning Pointers
+### Dereferencing a Pointer Accesses Its Data
+### Rust Avoids Simultaneous Aliasing and Mutation
+### References Change Permissions on Paths
+### The Borrow Checker Finds Permission Violations
+### Mutable References Provide Unique and Non-Owning Access to Data
+### Permissions Are Returned At The End of a Reference's Lifetime
+### Data Must Outlive All of Its References